ResMed AirSense 11: Get More from Your Data

 The AirSense 11 in AutoSet mode adjusts pressure throughout the night.
 Watching the pressure curve tells you:

-- Pressure near maximum — You may need your maximum pressure setting increased.
+- Pressure near maximum: Discuss with your provider whether your maximum pressure setting needs adjustment.

 EPR (Expiratory Pressure Relief)

 The AirSense 11 supports EPR levels 1-3, which reduces pressure when you breathe out for comfort.
 Your data shows the actual EPR pressure delivered.
-If you're having flow limitation events, adjusting EPR may help.
+If you're seeing flow limitation events, discuss your EPR setting with your provider.

 The STR.edf Summary File